prometheus/jmx_exporter/README.md

 JMX Exporter
 =====

-JMX to Prometheus bridge.
+JMX to Prometheus exporter.

 A Collector that can configurably scrape and expose mBeans of a JMX target.
-This can be run as an independent HTTP server and scrape remote JMX targets.
-It can also be run as a Java Agent, exposing an HTTP server and scraping the local JVM.
+It meant to be run as a Java Agent, exposing an HTTP server and scraping the local JVM.
+The Java agent can be downloaded from the [central repository](https://repo1.maven.org/maven2/io/prometheus/jmx/jmx_prometheus_javaagent/0.8/jmx_prometheus_javaagent-0.7.jar).

+This can be also run as an independent HTTP server and scrape remote JMX targets.

 ## Building and Running